 Long ago, cannabis plants grew wild, in regions as far-flung as the Mongolian steppes and the monsoon-soaked hills of Thailand.
-The plant adapted to its location, gradually morphing into two separate members of the cannabis family: Cannabis indica and Cannabis sativa.
+The plant adapted to its location, gradually morphing into two separate members of the cannabis family: indica and sativa.
 Botanists identified the two cannabis varieties over 250 years ago.
 Then, many years later, they identified a third species—the non-psychoactive Cannabis ruderalis.

 Botanists aren’t in agreement about the geographical origins of cannabis, but it appears that early humans used cannabis as a source of: